Bose QuietComfort 45 vs Bose 700: Bose's wireless noise-cancelling headphones compared

 While both models boast active noise-cancelling technology capable of blocking out the world, the Bose 700 have eight microphones (six to cancel noise, two to pick up your voice) and noise-cancelling that can be altered on a scale from zero to ten – you can scroll through the levels in the Bose Music App to find the right level for you.

 Quite frankly, the Bose 700 are perhaps the best noise-cancellers out there.
-"Our previous reviews of Bose QuietComfort models have mentioned their almost suction-like, anechoic chamber-comparable isolation," we said of them in our review.
-"But the effect feels more sophisticated here, even when transitioning from off to 10...the isolating effect is as good as we’ve experienced in a pair of headphones."
+"Our previous reviews of Bose QuietComfort models have mentioned their almost suction-like, anechoic chamber-comparable isolation," we said in our review of the Bose 700.
+"But the effect feels more sophisticated here, even when transitioning from off to 10... the isolating effect is as good as we’ve experienced in a pair of headphones."

 That emphasis on noise-cancellation also gives the 700 excellent call quality.